oracle/graal/truffle/docs/Options.md

 - `--engine.TraversingQueueFirstTierBonus=[0.0, inf)` : Controls how much of a priority should be given to first tier compilations (default 15.0).
 - `--engine.TraversingQueueFirstTierPriority` : Traversing queue gives first tier compilations priority.
 - `--engine.TraversingQueueWeightingBothTiers=true|false` : Traversing queue uses rate as priority for both tier. (default: true)
 - `--engine.TreatPerformanceWarningsAsErrors=none|all|<perfWarning>,<perfWarning>,...` : Treat performance warnings as error.
 Handling of the error depends on the CompilationFailureAction option value.
+Performance warnings are: call, instanceof, store, frame_merge, trivial.
 <!-- END: internal-engine-options -->